 No one will poke or prod them ever again.
 And they can stay at this sprawling, 236-acre facility near Blue Ridge, Georgia for the rest of their lives.

-You can see the latest arrivals — a group of nine chimpanzees who are some of the last research chimps in the United States — in the video from Project Chimps below.
+You can see the latest arrivals — a group of nine chimpanzees who are some of the last research chimps in the United States — in the video from Project Chimps above.
 They are among 200 chimps expected to move there to start a new life.

 When the government came to the conclusion that it no longer made sense to do experiments on chimpanzees, the animals that had been used in research needed to find new homes.
 Signed in 2000, the Chimpanzee Health Improvement, Maintenance, and Protection Act (known as the CHIMP Act) provided for lifetime care for chimps used in federally funded research.
 These animals found a retirement home at the Chimp Haven sanctuary in Keithville, Louisiana.